 I was searching desperately for answers to help me understand my experiences.

 In 2009, I was in Waterstone’s bookshop in Bluewater running through the shelves, looking for answers to what seemed like an overwhelming multitude of problems, when I picked up a book called ‘The Power of Now’ by Eckhart Tolle.
 It seemed to offer some insight into how I felt, so I bought it and took it home to read.

 A NEW PERSPECTIVE

-Science had discovered that mindfulness reduces stress.
+Science discovered that mindfulness reduces stress.
 Many scientific studies were being done on this ‘new’ concept of mindfulness.
-I discovered that that there was nothing new really.
+I discovered that there was nothing new really.
 This was what I had been doing for nearly 25 years but packaged in a way to market it as a secular product.
-To be fair to the ‘mindfulness industry’, as a rule it appreciates and accepts its own spiritual/historical roots but often tries to distance itself from what it sees as ‘Hippy-dippy’ associations.
+To be fair to the ‘mindfulness industry’, as a rule, it appreciates and accepts its own spiritual/historical roots can try to distance itself from what it sees as the ‘hippy-dippy’ associations of meditation.
 I prefer to confront this head-on.
 There is no conflict between the historical legacy, the science and the experience of the mind.
 They are all entirely consistent if you take the time to understand them.
-This is the basis that I use to help explain and understand mindfulness, its practices and outcomes.
+This is the basis from which I teach and explain mindfulness, its practices and outcomes.

 I set up Bromley Mindfulness to teach what I had learned in 2013.
 I developed the Mindfulness-based Resilience course and have since taught many hundreds of students.
 We can call what I teach mindfulness, we can call it presence or emotional resilience training.
 We can call it anything we like, but essentially it offers a different way of being, a way of experiencing life from the perspective of the present moment rather than from the perspective of the past, the future or an oppressive life-situation.
 We can learn to leave our pain out of our present moment and find the new perspective that really does lead to happiness.